skarsaune/jmc-cloud-extensions/README.md

 # Jolokia plugins for Java Mission Control

 # Objective
-Allow Java Mission Control to connect to [Jolokia](https://jolokia.org) enabled JVMs runing on prem or in [kubernetes](https://kubernetes.io)
+Allow Java Mission Control to connect to [Jolokia](https://jolokia.org) enabled JVMs over the network or in [kubernetes](https://kubernetes.io)

 # Installing
 1. If you have not already, download [eclipse IDE](https://www.eclipse.org/downloads/)